espenraugstad/MM-506-ER-TW/README.md

 # MM-506-ER-TW
 Based on version 2 of MM-506-ER, but using Tailwind CSS.

+# Known issues/todos
+* Deleting a presentation does not give a warning of require confirmation.
+There is also a built in one second delay before the dashboard is reloaded.

 # How to create a presentation
 Every presentation starts with a "slide" containing global options.
 This slide is not displayed in the preview or in the presentation.
 Every subsequent slide need to specify a type.